MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 Now that you've run the flow successfully, you should receive the push notification on your mobile device.

-1. Open your Microsoft Flow app on your mobile device and then select the **Activity** tab.
+1. Open the Microsoft Flow app on your mobile device and then select the **Activity** tab.
 You will see the push notification about the meeting:

      ![](./media/apply-to-each/foreach-notification-1.png)

 1. To see the full contents of the notification, you may have to select the notification.
 You will see the full notification, similar to this:

      ![](./media/apply-to-each/foreach-notification-2.png)